Origins | Settled by Jefferson Davis in 1833 and annexed in 1889 |

 At the start of World War I Mexican immigrants arrived in the area to fill in the employment spots left vacant by white workers that went off to war.
 The Mexican people also experienced discrimination in this neighborhood just like the blacks as some were violently attacked at times and they were not allowed to worship in white churches.

-The first Irish settlers of the earlier 19th century built their homes in an area known as “The Bush” which is located in the southern part of the neighborhood, these homes became run down and shabby as Mexicans and blacks were pushed to live in this area that also had the worst pollution from the factories that they worked in.
+The first Irish settlers of the earlier 19th century built their homes in an area known as “The Bush” which is located in the eastern part of the neighborhood, these homes became run down and shabby as Mexicans and blacks were pushed to live in this area that also had the worst pollution from the factories that they worked in.

 In the 1920s the northern half of South Chicago was built up more with houses after being barren for many years, this increased the population greatly, while on the southern half at around 92nd and Commercial there developed a shopping district that became like a downtown.